sensu/sensu-docs/content/sensu-go/5.16/installation/verify.md

 ---
 title: "Binary-only distributions"
 linkTitle: "Binary-Only Distributions"
-description: "Sensu offers binary-only distributions for Linux, Windows, and macOS.
+description: "Sensu offers binary-only distributions for Linux, Windows, macOS, FreeBSD, and Solaris.
 Read this guide to learn how to download and verify Sensu binaries."
 weight: 60
 product: "Sensu Go"
 version: "5.16"